qmk/qmk_firmware/keyboards/foxlab/leaf60/hotswap/keymaps/hhkb/readme.md

-# The default keymap for Fox Lab Hotswap Leaf60
+# The default HHKB keymap for Fox Lab Hotswap Leaf60